nm1ll/stat-mtl/README.md

 # Code repository for PhD dissertation "Statistical Extensions of Multi-Task Learning with Semiparametric Methods and Task Diagnostics"

 This repository includes data and code used in PhD dissertation "Statistical Extensions of Multi-Task Learning with Semiparametric Methods and Task Diagnostics" by Nikolay Miller, submitted as part of requirements for PhD in Statistics at University of New Mexico at July 2022.
-When it is published, it will become available for download at https://digitalrepository.unm.edu/math_etds/
+When it is published, it will become available for download at https://digitalrepository.unm.edu/math_etds/ .
+Alternatively, you can reach out to me directly for a copy.

 ## Model codes